 Metric Vs Imperial

-The last point I'll add here is that while rod ends are available in both metric and imperial sizes, you'll usually find a wider selection available in imperial and as a bonus, they're often cheaper.
+Another helpful point here is that while rod ends are available in both metric and imperial sizes, you'll usually find a wider selection available in imperial and as a bonus, they're often cheaper.
 This is one of those rare situations where I will accept the mixing and matching of imperial and metric fasteners on my builds.
 Here in New Zealand where High Performance Academy is based, we're most likely to use metric fasteners for the majority of our work but often I'll still choose imperial rod ends for their accessibility and their price point.

 The Wrong Way To Install Rod Ends